HOW TO PREVENT SILVER FROM TARNISHING

 Unnecessary over-cleaning can also lead to your silver jewelry developing a dull finish.
 Opt for gentle cleaning methods, such as polishing cloths and mild silver cleaners, whenever possible.
 These won't strip the metal or remove the protective coating, and they'll help keep your silver jewelry looking shiny and new.

 ✖️ Keep away from cigarette smoke.
 Cigarette smoke contains nicotine and tar, which are incredibly harmful to your silver.
-Also, keep acid-based things like citrus fruits (lemons, oranges, limes) and vinegar away from your silver if you want to keep it from tarnishing.
+Also, keep acid-based things like citrus fruits (lemons, oranges, limes) and vinegar away from your silver if you want to keep jewelry from tarnishing.

 ✖️ Prevent jewelry tarnish by avoiding extreme hot and cold temperatures.
 When exposed to excessive heat, such as in an oven or a dishwasher, silver will tarnish very quickly and become dark gray.
 Similarly, when silver makes contact with extreme cold, it will also tarnish.
 So avoid putting your silver jewelry in the freezer or leaving it out in the hot sun.